-- (a) The dominant use of the property must be for accommodation of a single family. - (b) The owner of the home child care activity must live on the property. - (c) Any new structure or alteration to the property to accommodate an additional use right must be compatible with the residential character of the area, particularly with regard to the streetscape, and must be capable of reverting to use as part of the dwelling house, second dwelling or outbuilding concerned. - (d) No more than 3 employees may be engaged by the owner for the home child care activity. - (e) No more than 6 children may be enrolled at the home child care facility at a time. - (f) The home child care services must primarily be day care or educational, not medical. - (g) The home child care services may not operate outside the hours 7:00 to 18:00 from Monday to Friday, and from 8:00 to 13:00 on Saturday.
-No home child care services are permitted on public holidays or Sundays. - (h) Areas for indoor play space and outdoor play space must be provided in accordance with any health requirement or a policy plan as might be approved by the Municipality from time to time, and outdoor play space must be fenced off from any public street or neighbouring property by a 1,8 metre-high fence or wall - (i) No advertising sign may be displayed, other than a single un-illuminated sign or notice, not projecting over a public street, and the sign may not exceed 1 m in area. - (j) At least one off-street parking bay must be provided, plus one additional parking bay which is suitable for drop off and collect their children, unless the Municipality's approval is obtained to waive this requirement.
-The Municipality may at any stage require additional on-site parking where, in the opinion of the Municipality, the home child care service does not have enough parking for its operations. - (k) Registration with the Department of Social Services is compulsory.
+(a) The dominant use of the property must be for accommodation of a single family.

+- (b) The owner of the home child care activity must live on the property. - (c) Any new structure or alteration to the property to accommodate an additional use right must be compatible with the residential character of the area, particularly with regard to the streetscape, and must be capable of reverting to use as part of the dwelling house, second dwelling, outbuilding, or shelter concerned. - (d) No more than 3 employees may be engaged by the owner for the home child care activity. - (e) No more than 6 children may be enrolled at the home child care facility at a time. - (f) The home child care services must primarily be day care or educational, not medical. - (g) The home child care services may not operate outside the hours 7:00 to 18:00 from Monday to Friday, and from 8:00 to 13:00 on Saturday.
+No home child care services are permitted on public holidays or Sundays. - (h) Areas for indoor play space and outdoor play space must be provided in accordance with any health requirement or a policy plan as might be approved by the Municipality from time to time, and outdoor play space must be fenced off from any public street or neighbouring property by a 1,8 metre-high fence or wall. - (i) In the absence of a Municipal policy or By-law on outdoor advertising and signage, no advertising sign may be displayed other than a single un-illuminated sign or notice not projecting over a public street and not exceeding 1 m2 in area. - (j) At least one off-street parking bay must be provided, plus one additional parking bay which is suitable for drop off and collection of children.
+The Municipality may at any stage require additional on-site parking where, in the opinion of the Municipality, the home child care service does not have enough parking for its operations.